Brooke McCarter: Career

 He was also a drummer and music programmer, and scored independent feature films such as Fast Getaway and documentaries such as Leaves of Green, on which he also served as director.

 In 1998, he took a ten-year hiatus from Hollywood to work in the telecommunications industry.
 During this time he moved to Tampa, Florida, to raise his daughter as a single dad.
-In 2009, McCarter returned to acting with the lead role in horror icon Herschell Gordon Lewis's Uh-Oh Show.
+In 2009, McCarter returned to acting with the lead role in horror icon Herschell Gordon Lewis's Uh-Oh!
+Show.
 In recent years he toured horror conventions throughout the U.S. and abroad with his Lost Boys co-stars.
 He also toured the U.S. as a drummer and could be seen in venues throughout the Tampa Bay area hand drumming with his djembes, bongos, congas and tambourines.

 Death

-McCarter died in Tampa, Florida on December 22, 2015, at the age of 52 from the genetic liver disorder alpha 1-antitrypsin deficiency (AAT).
+McCarter died in Tampa, Florida on December 22, 2015, at the age of 52 from the genetic liver disorder Alpha-1 antitrypsin deficiency (A1AD).
 His death increased awareness of this rare disorder, according to the Alpha-1 Foundation.